 A podcast which explains how the study came about and explores the key finding themes can be accessed here.

 Copies can also be downloaded below:

-Mae Murray Foundation are absolutely delighted to welcome this statement from the Children’s Play Policy Forum and the UK Play Safety Forum.
-The voices of our children and their families is the key evidence underpinning this landmark statement by leading UK charities and industry bodies on the topic of inclusive play.
+Mae Murray Foundation are absolutely delighted to welcome this statement (below) from the Children’s Play Policy Forum and the UK Play Safety Forum.
+The voices of our children and their families provide the key evidence which underpins this landmark statement by leading UK charities and industry bodies on the topic of inclusive play.

 We have been striving to represent the voices of excluded children and families, and to create high-level systemic change, that will deliver a network of quality play experiences for ALL children.
 This strong statement clearly says that work to date has not been good enough.
-We have the knowledge and the lived-experience insight to build models of best practice across the UK and that is what we now must progress to do.
-Government must ensure that funding for inclusive spaces meet the specific definition of ‘inclusive,’ not just accessible.
+We have the knowledge, and the insight from lived-experience, to build models of best practice across the UK and that is exactly what we intend to do.
+Government must ensure that funding for inclusive spaces meets the specific definition of ‘inclusive,’ not just accessible.
 We must deliver play spaces which meet the needs of ALL children.

 A full copy of the statement can be found here.

 A copy of the appendix (case studies) can be found here.